Zeke-OS/zeke/README.markdown

                  .||. ||.'|...'

-Zeke is a tiny Unix-like operating system implementation that has grown up from an even smaller CMSIS-like embedded system.
+Zeke is a tiny Unix-like operating system implementation that has grown up from a tiny single-user CMSIS-like embedded operating system.

 **Live Demo:**